Plugins

 For these installation instructions to work, you'll need to have the Filament Panels package installed and configured.

-The package is supported on both Laravel 8 and 9.
-Please be aware though that support for security fixes for Laravel 8 ends within a few months.
+The package is supported on Laravel 10 and 11 (with earlier versions available since Laravel 8).
+Please be aware though that support for security fixes for Laravel 10 ends within a few months.

 #Installation via Composer